Convex-Dev/design/cad/004_accounts/README.md

 ### Allowance

 The allowance field enables each account to hold a pre-alloacted allowance of CVM memory for future use.
-If this is zero, and new memory allocations must be purchased at the prevailing memory pool price at the time the transaction completes.
+If this is zero, any new memory allocations must be purchased at the prevailing memory pool price at the time the transaction completes.

+If a user's transactions result in a memory refund (by reducing the size of the global state), the refund is deposited automatically in the allowance field.
+The user may then utilise this memory for another purpose, or sell it if no longer required.

 The allowance field MUST be a non-negative integer indicating the number of bytes of unused memory allowance held by the account.